Ritholtz Wealth Management Acquires 199 Shares of Cigna Co. (NYSE:CI)

-Ritholtz Wealth Management grew its holdings in Cigna Co.
-(NYSE:CI) by 16.9% in the 3rd quarter, according to its most recent disclosure with the Securities & Exchange Commission.
-The institutional investor owned 1,378 shares of the health services provider’s stock after acquiring an additional 199 shares during the period.
-Ritholtz Wealth Management’s holdings in Cigna were worth $233,000 as of its most recent SEC filing.
+Ritholtz Wealth Management raised its holdings in Cigna Co.
+(NYSE:CI) by 16.9% in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 1,378 shares of the health services provider’s stock after purchasing an additional 199 shares during the quarter.
+Ritholtz Wealth Management’s holdings in Cigna were worth $233,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-A number of other hedge funds have also bought and sold shares of CI.
-Nordea Investment Management AB grew its position in Cigna by 91.4% in the second quarter.
-Nordea Investment Management AB now owns 9,479,168 shares of the health services provider’s stock worth $1,753,456,000 after acquiring an additional 4,526,567 shares in the last quarter.
-FMR LLC boosted its holdings in shares of Cigna by 8.9% during the 2nd quarter.
-FMR LLC now owns 21,733,809 shares of the health services provider’s stock worth $4,078,349,000 after buying an additional 1,769,394 shares during the period.
-Assenagon Asset Management S.A. bought a new stake in shares of Cigna during the 2nd quarter worth $141,512,000.
-Viking Global Investors LP boosted its holdings in shares of Cigna by 15.8% during the 2nd quarter.
-Viking Global Investors LP now owns 2,949,644 shares of the health services provider’s stock worth $553,501,000 after buying an additional 401,686 shares during the period.
-Finally, BlackRock Inc. boosted its holdings in shares of Cigna by 1.2% during the 2nd quarter.
-BlackRock Inc. now owns 27,135,327 shares of the health services provider’s stock worth $5,091,944,000 after buying an additional 320,891 shares during the period.
-88.47% of the stock is owned by institutional investors.
+Other large investors have also made changes to their positions in the company.
+State of Alaska Department of Revenue raised its stake in shares of Cigna by 2.1% in the second quarter.
+State of Alaska Department of Revenue now owns 67,717 shares of the health services provider’s stock worth $12,707,000 after purchasing an additional 1,425 shares during the last quarter.
+Great West Life Assurance Co.
+Can grew its holdings in Cigna by 2.2% during the second quarter.
+Great West Life Assurance Co.
+Can now owns 376,481 shares of the health services provider’s stock valued at $70,333,000 after purchasing an additional 8,264 shares during the period.
+Raymond James Financial Services Advisors Inc. grew its holdings in Cigna by 43.2% during the second quarter.
+Raymond James Financial Services Advisors Inc. now owns 72,075 shares of the health services provider’s stock valued at $13,525,000 after purchasing an additional 21,727 shares during the period.
+Dubuque Bank & Trust grew its holdings in Cigna by 49.8% during the second quarter.
+Dubuque Bank & Trust now owns 1,811 shares of the health services provider’s stock valued at $339,000 after purchasing an additional 602 shares during the period.
+Finally, Kentucky Retirement Systems bought a new position in shares of Cigna in the second quarter worth about $3,855,000.
+Hedge funds and other institutional investors own 88.47% of the company’s stock.

+A number of research firms have recently weighed in on CI.
+SVB Leerink dropped their price objective on Cigna from $220.00 to $207.00 and set a “market perform” rating for the company in a research note on Friday, July 31st.
+Royal Bank of Canada upped their price objective on Cigna from $266.00 to $270.00 and gave the company an “outperform” rating in a research report on Monday, August 3rd.
+Two equities research analysts have rated the stock with a sell rating, three have issued a hold rating, fifteen have issued a buy rating and one has given a strong buy rating to the company’s stock.
+The company presently has a consensus rating of “Buy” and a consensus price target of $243.70.

-In related news, CFO Eric P. Palmer acquired 1,000 shares of the firm’s stock in a transaction on Friday, September 11th.
-The shares were purchased at an average price of $168.77 per share, with a total value of $168,770.00.
-Following the acquisition, the chief financial officer now directly owns 26,555 shares in the company, valued at $4,481,687.35.
-The purchase was disclosed in a legal filing with the SEC, which is accessible through this link.
-Also, EVP Nicole S. Jones sold 9,424 shares of the stock in a transaction dated Tuesday, August 11th.
+In other Cigna news, EVP Nicole S. Jones sold 9,424 shares of the stock in a transaction on Tuesday, August 11th.
 The stock was sold at an average price of $185.00, for a total transaction of $1,743,440.00.
-Following the sale, the executive vice president now directly owns 35,409 shares in the company, valued at approximately $6,550,665.
-The disclosure for this sale can be found here.
-0.90% of the stock is currently owned by corporate insiders.
+Following the sale, the executive vice president now owns 35,409 shares of the company’s stock, valued at approximately $6,550,665.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CFO Eric P. Palmer bought 1,000 shares of the company’s stock in a transaction on Friday, September 11th.
+The shares were bought at an average cost of $168.77 per share, for a total transaction of $168,770.00.
+Following the transaction, the chief financial officer now directly owns 26,555 shares in the company, valued at approximately $4,481,687.35.
+The disclosure for this purchase can be found here.
+Company insiders own 0.90% of the company’s stock.

-Cigna (NYSE:CI) last posted its earnings results on Thursday, July 30th.
-The health services provider reported $5.81 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $5.15 by $0.66.
-Cigna had a net margin of 3.41% and a return on equity of 15.89%.
-The business had revenue of $39.27 billion for the quarter, compared to analyst estimates of $37.93 billion.
-During the same quarter in the prior year, the firm earned $4.30 EPS.
-The firm’s quarterly revenue was up 14.2% compared to the same quarter last year.
-Equities analysts predict that Cigna Co. will post 18.51 EPS for the current fiscal year.

-CI has been the subject of several recent analyst reports.
-Royal Bank of Canada upped their price objective on shares of Cigna from $266.00 to $270.00 and gave the stock an “outperform” rating in a report on Monday, August 3rd.
-SVB Leerink cut their target price on shares of Cigna from $220.00 to $207.00 and set a “market perform” rating for the company in a research note on Friday, July 31st.
-Two research analysts have rated the stock with a sell rating, three have given a hold rating, fifteen have issued a buy rating and one has issued a strong buy rating to the stock.
-The company has an average rating of “Buy” and a consensus price target of $243.70.

 Cigna Profile